-2143 It is worth emphasizing the key role played by induced electric fields during adiabatic

-2144 energization.
-It is indeed the induced electric fields that make the connection between changing

-2145 magnetic fields and particles' acceleration.
-During changes in the magnetic field configuration,

-2146 the energy transfer results from two betatron effects acting simultaneously: a gyro-betatron, in

-- which the curl of the induced electric field acts around the circle of gyration, and a drift betatron,in which the curl of the induced electric field acts around the drift circle.
-If the magnetic field - changes slowly enough, the gyro-betatron acceleration ensures conservation of the first adiabatic - 2150 invariant while the drift betatron acceleration ensures conservation of the third adiabatic - 2151 invariant (e.g. Fillius and McIlwain 1967; Roederer 1970). - 2152 variation whose sign depends on the trapped population drift phase (e.g., Figure 6, Section 2157 2.3.3).
-Within the diffusive regime, multiple violations of the third adiabatic invariant correspond 2158 to random walks in L^ .
-In other words, at each time step, there is equal likelihood that L^
+- 2143 It is worth emphasizing the key role played by induced electric fields during adiabatic - energization.
+It is indeed the induced electric fields that make the connection between changing - 2145 magnetic fields and particles' acceleration.
+During changes in the magnetic field configuration, - 2146 the energy transfer results from two betatron effects acting simultaneously: a gyro-betatron, in - 2147 which the curl of the induced electric field acts around the circle of gyration, and a drift betatron, - 2148 in which the curl of the induced electric field acts around the drift circle.
+If the magnetic field - changes slowly enough, the gyro-betatron acceleration ensures conservation of the first adiabatic - 2150 invariant while the drift betatron acceleration ensures conservation of the third adiabatic - invariant (e.g. Fillius and McIlwain 1967; Roederer 1970).

-Finally, let us discuss another possible misconception related to the violation of the third adiabatic invariant: the idea that radial diffusion only results in energy gain (i.e., radiation belt acceleration).
+- 2153 Finally, let us discuss another possible misconception related to the violation of the third - 2154 adiabatic invariant: the idea that radial diffusion only results in energy gain (i.e., radiation belt - 2155 acceleration).
 The violation of the third adiabatic invariant corresponds to an irreversible energy

-- 2159 increases (irreversible energy loss) or L^ decreases (irreversible energy gain) for an individual - 2160 particle of a given radiation belt population (q, M, J, L^) .
+- variation whose sign depends on the trapped population drift phase (e.g., Figure 6, Section - 2.3.3).
+Within the diffusive regime, multiple violations of the third adiabatic invariant correspond - 2158 to random walks in L^ .
+In other words, at each time step, there is equal likelihood that L^ - 2159 increases (irreversible energy loss) or L^ decreases (irreversible energy gain) for an individual - particle of a given radiation belt population (q, M, I, L^) .
 That there is equal chance that L^ - 2161 increases or decreases is directly related to the assumption of phase mixing, i.e., to the - assumption that the phase space density is dependent of the drift phase φ_3 (e.g., equations (2-17) - (2-19)).
-On the other hand, the phase space density of a trapped population (q, M, I) usually - 2163 varies with L^ .
+On the other hand, the phase space density of a trapped population (q, M, I) usually - varies with L^ .
 Because the L^ -gradient is typically positive in phase space, there are usually - 2165 more particles moving inward than outward along L^ , i.e., radial diffusion usually results in a net - 2166 irreversible energy gain.
-Yet, when the gradient in L^ is negative, radial diffusion results in a net - 2167 irreversible energy loss because there are more particles moving outward than inward along L^ . - 2168 - 2169 5.1.3.
-Challenges inherent to the L^ coordinate - 2170 characteristics of the population considered (charge, mass, energy, pitch angle) (equation (5-4)).
+Yet, when the gradient in L^ is negative, radial diffusion results in a net - 2167 irreversible energy loss because there are more particles moving outward than inward along L^ .

+5.1.3.
+Challenges inherent to the L^ coordinate